-This happens all the time: A cat or kitten is adopted from a rescue where it seems to be on the skinny side, presumably from its previous hardscrabble life.
-So you end up lavishing it with way too many treats and a little too much food at feeding times to make up for the lean days.
+This happens all the time: You adopt a cat or kitten a rescue or shelter, and they seem to be on the skinny side, presumably from their previous hard life.
+So you end up lavishing them with way too many treats and a little too much food at feeding times to make up for the lean days.

 2. Keep Cats Off The Countertops

-I know, your cat has total rule of the household and goes anywhere she wants.
+I know, I know–your cat has total rule of the household and goes anywhere they want.
 That’s cool.
-But the one place you absolutely must keep feline-free is the kitchen countertops where food is prepared.
+However, the one place you absolutely must keep feline-free is the kitchen counter where food is prepared.
 (Aluminum foil can be your friend as a deterrent measure.)